Macrometacorp/docs/docs/queryworkers/building-queries.md

 ## Bind Parameters

-[Bind parameters](fundamentals.md#bind-parameters), created with the '@' symbol, display fields for the corresponding Key and Value on the right-hand side.
+[Bind parameters](fundamentals.md#bind-parameters) are created with the '@' symbol and display fields for the corresponding key and value.
 You can use this to pass values to your query or query worker in the Query Builder.

 ![Bind parameters](/img/queries/bind-parameters.png)